Your Friend Chose Another Agent— Now What?Daniel Dobbs2025-03-05T20:08:49-08:00

 Your time is valuable, and you need to separate your career from your personal obligations.
 Be polite and professional in your response.

-Use it as an Opportunity to Improve
+Use it as an Opportunity to Improve.

 Check your social media profiles to ensure that “real estate agent” is predominantly displayed so that when people look at your posts, they’re constantly reminded that you’re in the industry.

+Please post pictures of houses your clients have bought and of them signing at the closing table.
 Whether they say it or not, people see these announcements and quickly affiliate these accomplishments with your competency as an agent.